cvdfoundation/google-landmark/README.md

 images annotated with labels representing human-made and natural landmarks.
 The dataset can be used for landmark recognition and retrieval experiments.
 This version of the dataset contains approximately 5 million images, split into 3 sets of images: `train`, `index` and `test`.
-The dataset is presented in our [Google AI blog post](https://ai.googleblog.com/2019/05/announcing-google-landmarks-v2-improved.html).
+The dataset was presented in our [Google AI blog post](https://ai.googleblog.com/2019/05/announcing-google-landmarks-v2-improved.html).
+In this repository, we present download links for all dataset files and relevant code for metric computation.

-This dataset is associated to two Kaggle challenges, on [landmark recognition](https://kaggle.com/c/landmark-recognition-2019) and [landmark retrieval](https://www.kaggle.com/c/landmark-retrieval-2019).
+This dataset was associated to two Kaggle challenges, on [landmark recognition](https://kaggle.com/c/landmark-recognition-2019) and [landmark retrieval](https://www.kaggle.com/c/landmark-retrieval-2019).
 Results were discussed as part of a